This article is no longer maintained. Sometimes security advice gets out of date, so proceed with caution. (Last updated 1/7/2022)

 Who can record meeting video?
 Audio?
 Chats?
 Minutes?

-Only the meeting attendee/presenter can record video/audio, and it's saved in a “Stream” server provided in Office 365, the underlying platform that supports Microsoft Teams.
+Only the meeting organizer or attendee from the same organization can record video/audio, and it's saved in a “Stream” server provided in Office 365, the underlying platform that supports Microsoft Teams.
 Chats are saved in Teams and accessible to members of a Teams… team.

 Can I mute users in the call?

-Yes, a presenter can mute other users in a call.
+Yes, a presenter can mute other attendees in a call.
 Those attendees can unmute themselves afterwards without approval from the presenter.

 Can I kick users out of the call?

 Yes, a presenter can kick attendees out of a call.
-However, under default settings, members of the same team can return to the call without further approval to re-enter.
-Guests may try to re-join a meeting after being kicked out, but they would be sent back to the waiting room and need to be approved to re-enter.
-Since guests may select their own name, the same invitation link may be used again with a new name without any way for a meeting presenter to know it’s the same person.
+Attendees may try to re-join a meeting after being kicked out, but they would be sent back to the waiting room and need to be approved to re-enter.
+Since guests from outside a Teams organization may select their own name, the same invitation link may be used again with a new name without any way for a meeting presenter to know it’s the same person.

 Now that you’ve read all about the platform, you can evaluate whether it’s right for your situation.
 If you want to check out another platform, consider looking to our short guide for a high-level comparison, or videoconferencing.guide for many more details.
 And as always, contact our training team if you need more assistance.